uart/scarphase/README.md

 * `cycles` - executed cycles during the window
 * the rest of the performance counter data (configured in list0.json)

+## Publications

+Parts and earlier versions of this software have been used in:

+*    **Efficient software-based online phase classification** Andreas Sembrant, David Eklöv, and Erik Hagersten. *In International Symposium on Workload Characterization (IISWC'11)*
+*    **Phase Behavior in Serial and Parallel Applications** Andreas Sembrant, David Black-Schaffer and Erik Hagersten. *In International Symposium on Workload Characterization (IISWC'12)*
+*    **Low Overhead Instruction-Cache Modeling Using Instruction Reuse Profiles** Muneeb Khan, Andreas Sembrant and Erik Hagersten. *In International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD'12)*
+*    **Power-Sleuth: A Tool for Investigating your Program's Power Behavior** Vasileios Spiliopoulos, Andreas Sembrant and Stefanos Kaxiras. *In International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS'12)*
+*    **Phase Guided Profiling for Fast Cache Modeling** Andreas Sembrant, David Black-Schaffer and Erik Hagersten. *In International Symposium on Code Generation and Optimization (CGO'12)*
+*    **Modeling Performance Variation Due to Cache Sharing** Andreas Sandberg, Andreas Sembrant, Erik Hagersten and David Black-Schaffer. *In International Symposium on High Performance Computer Architecture (HPCA'13)*

 [libscarphase]: https://github.com/uart/libscarphase
 [boost]: http://www.boost.org/